 Short guide How to audit manipulation with files and folders on Windows File Server.

-First thing first you must enable Object Access policy to fit your needs:
+1. First thing first you must configure Security policy to enable Auditing on machine:

 - Run > secpol.msc